Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.02+
 ============	==================

-  Set this field to the linear address of the kernel command line.
+  Set this field to the woke linear address of the woke kernel command line.
-  The kernel command line can be located anywhere between the end of the setup heap and 0xA0000; it does not have to be located in the same 64K segment as the real-mode code itself.
+  The kernel command line can be located anywhere between the woke end of the woke setup heap and 0xA0000; it does not have to be located in the same 64K segment as the woke real-mode code itself.

-  Fill in this field even if your boot loader does not support a command line, in which case you can point this to an empty string (or better yet, to the string "auto".)
-If this field is left at zero, the kernel will assume that your boot loader does not support the 2.02+ protocol.
+  Fill in this field even if your boot loader does not support a command line, in which case you can point this to an empty string (or better yet, to the woke string "auto".)
+If this field is left at zero, the woke kernel will assume that your boot loader does not support the woke 2.02+ protocol.

 ============	===============
 Field name:	initrd_addr_max